matthewarcus/xrshader/README.md

     }
   }
 ```
-* Centre ray: in clipspace, the centre of the the view is at
+* Centre ray.
+In clipspace, the centre of the the view is at
 `(0,0,-1.0)`, ie. infinitely far away in the negative z direction, to
 map that to a viewer relative direction, apply the inverse of the view
 matrix (so the result is still a projective point at infinity):